TheRemoteCoder/Magento-Ecommerce-CE--Extension-Collection/README.md

 _Magento CE 1.5._

 Overrides and extends unimplemented core settings of Magento CE; so this is considered a fix too.
 Some cronjobs just don't work, even with backend options for them, because there are a few important XML settings missing.
-For convenience all have been grouped in one place to be easiliy modified.
+For convenience all have been grouped in one place to be easily modified.

-> It's highly recommended to install the *Noovias Cronjob Manager* extension to see if the XML changes actually work (and it is a very good extension in general).
+> It's highly recommended installing the *Noovias Cronjob Manager* extension to see if the XML changes actually work (and it is a very good extension in general).

-Last but not least a cronjob needs to be set up serverside too.
+Last but not least a cronjob needs to be set up server side too.
 Alternative: Call `cron.php` manually from the browser, e.g. for testing purposes.

 <br>